JasperCraeghs/minimal-doc/README.md

 	$ pip install -r requirements.txt
 	```

-	This will install all required packages, including `sphinx` itself and the `furo` Sphinx theme.
+	This will install all required packages, including `sphinx` and `breathe`.

 3. Initiate sphinx